DanCardin/github-actions-release-manager/README.md

 # Github Actions release manager

-Atomically merge version-bumped releases to your repo upon a trigger comment from a user with permission to merge a PR.
+Atomically merge version-bumped releases to your repo upon a trigger comment from a user with permission to merge a PR...

 ```
 Performs a bump/merge on a pull request